omegasenior/topbiketoursportugal/content/tours/north-of-portugal-bike-tour.md

 meta:
   description: >-
     The oldest village, the river and the sea in one bike tour around the North of Portugal.
+Explore the nature and cycling near the Lima and Minho river.
+    At the end of your cycling day tour taste de "vinho verde" wine. electric bicycle available
+  keywords: >-
-  keywords: North and Minho bike tour
+    North and Minho bike tour, cyling holiday north of portugal, minho bike tour,
   robots: INDEX
   title: North and Minho Bike tour
 groupSizeMax: 1